Top Tips For Completing Your NPQML in 2023

 Don’t be put of by those who have already learnt all the lingo and drop the names of the big players in the leadership game (John West-Burnham – Boom.
 Drop the Mic).

-We had a nice mix of aspiring leaders and those who had experience at a multitude of levels.
+In my NPQML Group we had a nice mix of aspiring leaders and those who had experience at a multitude of levels.
 I had just finished a stint as Acting Deputy Headteacher – (Leave the job title at the door no one is impressed, you are all on a journey).
 A subject leader in one school may have had more responsibility than a phase leader in another.
 You are here to learn from the tutors, the impenetrable folder and the other candidates.

 One of the first activities is the 20Q diagnostic, this is basically your chance to rate your strengths and weaknesses.
 To make it more fun your colleagues get to do the same.
 I asked a range of staff, some I had not worked closely with – my theory was they would be more honest (see image below).
 The form then compares your self assessment to others ratings.